2015 Bình Phước massacre: Murders

-In the early hours of 7 July 2015, Dương and Tiến entered the property through a gate opened by Dư Minh Vỹ (14, Linh's cousin), whom Dương had bribed.
+In the early hours of 7 July 2015, Dương and Tiến entered the property through a gate opened by Linh's 14-year-old cousin, Dư Minh Vỹ, who had been bribed by Dương.
 They subdued Vỹ, strangled him, and stabbed him to death near the gate.
 They then broke into the house, restrained the other family members, and demanded money from a safe, which they could not open.
 The perpetrators systematically killed the victims by strangling them with ropes and stabbing them in the neck multiple times.
 The only survivor was 18-month-old Lê Thị Gia Linh (Lê Văn Mỹ's youngest daughter), whom Dương spared because he was fond of her.
 He cradled her back to sleep after the killings.
 The pair stole electronic devices and cash worth approximately 50 million VND (about US$2,200) but left other valuables untouched.
 They fled around 4:00 a.m.
 The bodies were discovered around 7:00 a.m. by a family employee.